 top of page

-She is an American Association for University Women (AAUW) Dissertation Fellow and a USC-Mellon Humanities in the Digital World 2024-2025 Fellow.
-Ann's writing has appeared in The Radical History Review and Amerasia Journal.
+She was a recipient of the American Association for University Women (AAUW) Dissertation Fellowship and the USC-Mellon Humanities in the Digital World 2024-2025 Fellowship.
+Ann's writing has been published or is forthcoming in The Radical History ReviewThe Journal of American-East Asian Relations, and The SAGE Encyclopedia for Refugee Studies.

 White Rocks